Arthur Purnell: Beaver and Purnell

+The next year they designed Ranmoor, 395 Glenferrie Road, Malvern (demolished) a radical design of plain rendered masses reflecting an influence of the Prairie School, and perhaps Walter Burley Griffin.

+In 1925 they designed Carinya, a Spanish / Mediterranean mansion at 61 Clendon Road, Toorak.

-A notable project by the firm was the well known St Moritz Ice Rink, a 1939 conversion of their 1922 Wattle Path Palais de Danse, a large arched roofed dance hall on the Esplanade at St Kilda, controversially demolished in 1982.
+Another high profile project by the firm was the 1922 Wattle Path Palais de Danse, a large arched roofed dance hall on the Esplanade at St Kilda.
+In 1939 it was converted into the well known St Moritz Ice Rink, controversially demolished in 1982.

 Purnell left the partnership in 1925; Beaver, 19 years his senior, died in 1934.